Band of Angels: Original novel

-Robert Penn Warren's novel was published in 1955.
+Robert Penn Warren's novel of the same name was published in 1955.
 He had been inspired to write it by a historical event he came across while researching his novel All the King's Men.
 It was his first novel in five years.
 The New York Times called it "a readable and dramatic combination of flamboyant melodrama and thoughtful reflection about moral issues and psychological factors."
 The book became a best seller.
-Hollywood radically changes the ending.